 E-2 - Development Parameters Table (4) Min.
 Lot Min.
-Setbacks (ft) Density and Intensity Standards Max.
-Building Height (ft) Area Width (ft) Depth (ft) Front Side Rear See underlying Future Land Use Category 75 / 45 5 except up to 100-ft with Type 2 or 3 approval 12,000 sf 80 100 5 0/203
+Setbacks (ft) (2) Density and Intensity Standards Max.
+Building Height (ft) (1) Area Width (ft) Depth (ft) Front Side Rear See underlying Future Land Use Category 75 / 45 (5) except up to 100-ft with Type 2 or 3 approval 12,000 sf 80 100 5 0/20 (3)

 - 1. Other height requirements and allowances may be applicable pursuant to Chapter 138, Article X, Division 1, Sec.
 138-3501.
 Measurement of height and limitations - 2.
 Other setback requirements and allowance may be applicable pursuant to Chapter 138, Article X, Division 1, Sec.
 138-3505.
-Setback Measurements , allowances and restrictions - 3.
-None required; except that, when the side/ rear of a lot abuts a residential district, there shall be a 20-ft setback for the lot portions that abut the residential district. - These Development Parameters may be superseded by other requirements as part of an adopted Development Master Plan and/or Conditional Overlay. - 5.
+Setback Measurements, allowances and restrictions - 3.
+None required; except that, when the side/rear of a lot abuts a residential district, there shall be a 20-ft setback for the lot portions that abut the residential district.
+This does not apply to adjacent stormwater ponds or similar lands that cannot be used for residential purposes. - 4.
+These Development Parameters may be superseded by other requirements as part of an adopted Development Master Plan and/or Conditional Overlay. - 5.
 Building height is limited to 45-feet for portions of a building within 50-feet of residentially zoned property.